-FWS developed a survey protocol to determine the presence or absence of arroyo toad (FWS 2001b; see Appendix A).
+FWS developed a survey protocol to determine the presence or absence of arroyo toad (FWS 2001; see Appendix A).
 The protocol requires six focused surveys be conducted in suitable habitat between March 15 and July 1 with at least seven days between surveys.
 The surveys were timed such that at least one survey is conducted during the months of April, May, and June.
 Protocol surveys include both daytime and nighttime components conducted within the same 24-hour period.
 Surveys are not to be conducted during adverse weather conditions because environmental conditions such as low temperatures, high winds, and rain may affect the behavior of arroyo toad.
 Full moon phases are also avoided.

-Compliance Biology, Inc. conducted protocol surveys for arroyo toad beginning March 19, 2004 on approximately seven (7) total miles of the Santa Clara River and in the lower portions of major tributary drainages within the reach (i.e. Portrero Creek and Salt Creek).
-David Crawford, principal biologist, conducted all surveys and was accompanied by Tim Rademaker, a current Environmental Science student at CSUCI, in Zones 1-3, and by Mr. Ron Francis, Jr., a contract biologist, in Zone 4.
-Mr. Crawford is a FWS authorized surveyor for arroyo toad and permission was granted from the FWS Ventura field office to conduct these specific surveys and utilize Mr. Rademaker and Mr. Francis as assistants.
+Compliance Biology, Inc. conducted protocol surveys for arroyo toad beginning March 19, 2004 within the River Village project reach.
+David Crawford, principal biologist, conducted all surveys and was accompanied by Tim Rademaker, a current Environmental Science student at CSUCI.
+Mr. Crawford is a

+FWS authorized surveyor for arroyo toad and permission was granted from the FWS Ventura field office to conduct these specific surveys and utilize Mr. Rademaker as an assistant.

-The primary purpose of the survey effort was to determine presence/absence of arroyo toad within the Newhall Ranch area.
+The primary purpose of the survey effort was to determine presence/absence of arroyo toad within the project area.
 As such, pursuant to protocol, if and when any arroyo toads were observed or detected, surveys would cease in those specific areas.
 Surveys would be continued in areas adjacent to observed toads in order to accurately map the specific locations of all occupied areas within the entire survey reach.